kean/Nuke/README.md

 #### Custom Processors

-Each built-in processor implements a public `ImageProcessing` protocol which you can also implement to provider your own custom processors:
+Each built-in processor implements a public `ImageProcessing` protocol, which you can also implement to provide your own custom processors:

 ```swift
 public protocol ImageProcessing {